-1.3 Types of medical interview
+Types of medical interview

-For many years the format of the medical interview has been similar for all grades of doctor, except that with increasing seniority longer interviews and larger interview panels could be expected.
+For many years, the format of the medical interview has been similar for all grades of doctors, except that with increasing seniority longer interviews and larger interview panels could be expected.

-Recently, however, in many cases the traditional medical interview has been supplemented or replaced with other mechanisms for selecting candidates.
-These may include competency-based tasks.
+However, in many cases, the traditional medical interview has been supplemented or replaced with other mechanisms for selecting candidates.
+These are typically multistation assessment centres testing relevant attributes.
+However, maintained within these newer processes are portfolio stations and presentation stations that very much mirror aspects of the traditional medical interview.

-A loose distinction can be made between the older style 'traditional medical interview' and newer interviews that incorporate competency-based tasks.
+A loose distinction can be made between the older style 'traditional medical interview' and newer interviews that incorporate competencybased tasks.
 We encourage you not to think of these as mutually exclusive, as medical interviews frequently incorporate elements of both.